ph0rque/SnapAMeal/memory-bank/progress.md

 - **Community Features**: Scalable health-focused social platform

 ### Final Assessment:
-The SnapAMeal app has been successfully transformed from a Snapchat clone into a comprehensive, production-ready AI-powered health and fitness platform.
-All major features are implemented, tested, and optimized.
-The recent UI improvements, imperial unit conversion, and gender option simplification make it ready for immediate deployment.
+The SnapAMeal app has been successfully transformed into a comprehensive, production-ready AI-powered health and fitness platform with complete hyper-personalization capabilities.
+All 4 phases of the hyper-personalization engine are implemented, along with robust infrastructure for content safety, user preferences, and fallback systems.
+The app now provides proactive AI coaching, goal-driven journeys, social AI features, and personalized reviews with full user control.

-**Status: PRODUCTION READY** 🚀
+**Status: HYPER-PERSONALIZATION COMPLETE** 🚀